robidev/iec61850_open_server/README.md

 # Getting started with a modified SCL file:

 These steps describe how to generate new configs from a modified SCL file and run them.

+Make sure you have installed the nessecary dependancies (Git,Java and Docker-compose):
+`$ sudo apt install git default-jre docker-compose`

 Create a working folder, e.g. substation;